 - Beat the remaining egg yolk with a little water and brush it over the pastry circles in the muffin pans.
 Bake for 15 to 20 minutes or until lightly golden brown.

-- 5. Remove from the oven and then let the cookies cool a little in the muffin pan before turning them out and cooling completely on wire racks.
+- Remove from the oven and then let the cookies cool a little in the muffin pan before turning them out and cooling completely on wire racks.
 You can use the tip of a knife to gently nudge the cookies out of the muffin pans.
 The cookies will keep in a resealable container for up to 3 days at room temperature.
 Find more information on storing or freezing your cookies.